 How To Sell On Pinterest With Shopify

-If you sell products (vs. services) as part of your business, Pinterest can do so much more than drive traffic to your website - it can drive sales through Buyable Pins.
+If you sell products (vs. services) as part of your business, Pinterest can do so much more than drive traffic to your website - it can drive sales through Shoppable Pins.

-Before we jump into selling and what Buyable Pins are and how to use them, let’s cover a few basics on Pinterest for business.
+Before we jump into selling and what Shoppable Pins are and how to use them, let’s cover a few basics on Pinterest for business.

 You have to know your keywords/keyword phrases on Pinterest.
 This is easily the most important aspect of your Pinterest strategy (the second most important is consistency - more on that below).
 Keywords need to in your profile name, about us section, board titles, board descriptions, and pin descriptions.
 I keep a Google Sheet easily accessible with me keywords for reference.